 Your credit score matters, and it takes only minutes to pull a credit report and check it.
 Still, many buyers never review the report and check their score before applying for a mortgage, just going in blind and hoping for the best.
 Most lenders require a credit score of at least 680 (although you can get by with 620 for FHA loans), and if your score is below that, you may not qualify for a mortgage.
 Some simple steps you can take to improve your score include paying bills on time, paying down debt, and correcting errors in the report (which does happen).
 Your local real estate professional can guide you in cleaning up your credit history to improve your chances of qualifying.
 (Just call (866) 593 7012 to find out more.)

 If you’ve done everything you can and find that you still don’t qualify for a standard mortgage, the game isn’t necessarily over.
 You can still pursue other mortgages options that have less stringent requirements and use different qualifying formulas, such as the residual income method.

 For example, the Freddie Mac Home Possible program is designed to help people with lower incomes qualify for financing.
 To qualify, you simply have to have an annual income that is equal to or less than the median income in your area.
 If you have a history of paying bills on time, you may qualify for an FHA loan.
 So you do have qualifying options.

-Can you qualify for a mortgage in Los Angeles?
+Can you qualify for a mortgage in Riverside?
 It depends on a lot of factors, including income, debt, payment history, credit score, and sometimes the whim of the lender.
 But a local real estate professional can help you sort all this out.